How Post Guard AI Works

 MailKit IMAP / SMTP

 A cross-platform .NET library for sending and receiving email.
 Post Guard AI uses MailKit to establish secure IMAP connections, monitor mailboxes with IDLE push notifications, fetch messages, and move classified emails between folders.
 Supports SSL/TLS, STARTTLS, and modern authentication.
+In production, TLS certificates are validated against the system trust store — invalid or self-signed certificates are rejected and logged for diagnosis.

-github.com/jstedfast/MailKitOllama AI / LLM
+learn.microsoft.com/en-us/graphOllama AI / LLM

 ollama.comMicrosoft Semantic Kernel AI Orchestration